evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

 the things they do.

-For instance, if they only choose to support an extremely limited subset of vCards, ignoring many often-used features, it would have been great that that was documented.
+For instance, if they only choose to support an extremely limited subset of vCards, ignoring many often-used features, it would have been great if that was documented.